johanley/special-relativity-core/README.md

 **The geometry of an object (for example, the direction in which a stick is pointing) is in general affected by both regular flattening (Lorentz-Fitzgerald contraction) and the Silberstein rotation.**
 In general, when examining the geometry of an object, you need to disentangle these two effects.

-**Characterizing a mass-particle in SR requires two additional items.**
+**Characterizing the motion of a mass-particle in SR requires two additional items.**
 When describing motion, everything comes from the position <b>r</b>(t).
 In the Newtonian case, there are 3 main items describing the motion of a mass-particle:
   - <b>r</b>(t) position